FilledStacks/smart_flare/README.md

 #### PanFlareActor

-Given an open and close animation this actor will play those animations when panned accross it.
+Given an open and close animation this actor will play those animations when panned across it.
 It plays the open animation in the `direction` supplied.
 If no close animation is provided the open animation will be reversed when swiping in the "closing" direction.

 _Currently only supports horizontal panning.
 Vertical panning on the way._